 Is makeup bad for your skin?
 Are you suffering often from acne and blemishes?
 Well, you might have found the reason?

-Those of us suffering from acne are most likely aware with the notions comedonic and non-comedonc.
-Basically comedonic makeup are all products that may trigger comedones.
+Those of us suffering from acne are most likely aware with the notions comedogenic and non-comedogenic.
+Basically comedogenic makeup are all products that may trigger comedones.

-Acne in general is the result of bacteria and dead skin clogging your pores.
-Comedonic products simply contribute the process of clogging the pores.
+Acne in general is the result of bacteria, excess sebum and dead skin clogging your pores.
+Comedogenic products simply contribute the process of clogging the pores.

-Some brands have made their makeup to last longer on your skin, meaning that it will sink deeper into it, making it harder to remove.
+Some brands have made their makeup to last longer on the skin, meaning these products will sink deeper into the skin, making it harder to remove.
 Look for makeup labeled "non-comedogenic" as it is less likely to clog pores and contribute to acne.
 Moreover, look out for makeup made of natural ingredients and free from mineral oil.

 Regardless of the brand and type of makeup you use, remember to double cleanse your face at the end of the day.
-You can use chemical exfoliators or konjac sponge to make sure every bid of makeup is off.
+Makeup and sunscreen are made to stay, so do take the time do dissolve and rinse them properly.

 Is makeup bad for your skin?
 KEY POINT 5